 Booking link: Anoasis Resort Long Hai

 Anoasis Resort Long Hai is a contemporary resort featuring modern rooms and villas.
-Wander through the lush green garden, and you'll make your way to their sparkling private pool.
-Their complimentary spa service is of the finest quality, offering tru relaxation on your stay at Long Hai.
+Wander through the lush green garden to the sparkling private pool.
+The complimentary spa service is of the finest quality, offering true relaxation during your stay at Long Hai.

 Malibu Hotel